MonashCybersecurityLab/SGXSSE/README.md

 # Introduction

+We design and implement forward and Type-I backward-private SE scheme, named Maiden.
+Our idea is straightforward yet practical.
+We keep the states of updates, the deletion information, and a sketch of insertions inside SGX Enclave so as to eliminate the leakage in updates and allow minimally necessary leakage during the search.

+We compare Maiden with two other baseline schemes.
+First one is the simulation of Fort's enclave [2] and a ported version of Orion[3], (namedly Orion*) to SGX Enclave.

-We design and implement two forward and Type-II backward private SE schemes, named SGX-SE1 and SGX-SE2 [1].
+We also design and implement two forward and Type-II backward private SE schemes, named SGX-SE1 and SGX-SE2 [1].
 By using SGX, the  communication cost between the client and server of achieving forward and backward privacy in SE is significantly reduced.

 Both SGX-SE1 and SGX-SE2 leverage the SGX enclave to carefully track keyword states and document deletions, in order to minimise the communication overhead between the SGX and untrusted memory.
 In particular, SGX-SE2 is an optimised version of SGX-SE1 by employing Bloom filter to compress the states of database entries, which speeds up the search operations and  boosts the capacity of batch processing in addition and deletion.